CanCodes/MorsIt/README.md

 Shoot me a string i'll make it mors-string or sth.
 (Idk what they call a string which has been converted to mors.

 ## How does it work?
-import it and use morsIt(String) to work around.
+import it and use morsIt(String) and unMorsIt(morsed-String) to work around.

 ## ...Why?..